Icom IC-R8600 "Wide Band" SDR / DSP

 it most certainly is, but as we covered above it definitely is NOT

-overall !
-The AGC "swamp" bug is still a
+audio quality (much less harshness/distortion).
+The AGC "swamp" bug is

 nasty and is a